-Novel Coronavirus Fact Sheets from the CDC
+Novel Coronavirus Fact Sheets from the CDC; One-page, printable

 Questions from libraries to lawyers about the impact of novel coronavirus on all aspects of library operations.
 Jurisdiction is New York State unless otherwise noted.
 Many thanks to colleagues (WNYLRC, MHLS) around the state who have shared their Q&A's.

 UPDATED COVID-19 Emergency Legal Preparedness Primer from Network for Public Health Law